imjafran/imjafran/readme.md

 <h1 align="center">Hi 🖖, I'm Jafran</h1>

-### I'm a FullStack Web Application Software Developer and currently working for [WPPOOL](https://www.wppool.dev) as *Senior Software Engineer*.
+### I'm a `Fool Stucked` Web Application Developer.
+Just kidding!
+Currently working for [WPPOOL](https://www.wppool.dev) as *Senior Software Engineer* (I don't know yet why they call me senior!).

 ### I am not a very hard-working person, can not waste more time than it needs.
 I just find the easiest and perfect solution to a problem.
 Unlike a donkey who works all day and nothing comes out, I prefer working smartly.
-Neither am I a selfless person nor a man without a personal life.
-I just keep balances.
-I make mistakes, take wrong decisions, but I learn from the mistakes I made.
+THough I make mistakes, take wrong decisions, argue with QA team, manipulate product designers but I learn from the mistakes I made.
+I pretend to be a good programmer and I am satisfied with my acting.

 ### I still solve problems with JavaScript and PHP, promot clean and contemporary software architecture.
-I have published projects on `NPM`, `Packagist`, `WordPress`, `Chrome Webstore`, `Google Playstore`, `Apple Appstore` and `Shopify Appstore`.
+I have published projects on `NPM`, `Packagist`, `WordPress`, `Chrome Webstore`, `Google Playstore`, `Apple Appstore` and `Shopify Appstore` for free because I know I can't make money from my own projects.
 ___

 ### Stacks